 Yoga Mama Wellness is affiliated to the Yoga Mama Pregnancy Yoga Teacher Training School.
 As a result, we specialise in Pregnancy Yoga at our studio in Putney, south-west London.
 We keep our classes small deliberately, with an average of 6-12 students per class.
 This allows for individual attention and support from our team of highly qualified and experienced teachers.
 Yoga Mama Wellness recommends attending classes after 12 weeks of pregnancy.
 At present, we offer online and in-studio group Pregnancy Yoga classes.
 Private 1:1 tuition is also available online and in our studio.

 FIND A CLASS

-We offer several online and in-studio group pregnancy yoga classes per week.
+We offer several in-studio group pregnancy yoga classes per week.
 Consult our class timetable to find the class that best suits your schedule.

 BOOKING A CLASS